NAB granted 10-day physical remand of Khawaja brothers in Paragon Housing scam case

 When the judge asked if the Khawaja brothers had been cooperating with NAB's investigation, the prosecutor replied in the affirmative.
 "Yes, indeed, they have been appearing before NAB and recording their statements," Janjua said.

-The NAB prosecutor produced the statement of a certain Shahid Butt who, it said, is a partner of a block in Paragon scheme and has admitted that Saad used to attend every meeting of the housing scheme.
+The NAB prosecutor produced the statement of a certain Shahid Butt who, it said, is a partner of a block in the Paragon scheme and has admitted that Saad used to attend every meeting of scheme's administrators.

-At this, the accountability judge instructed the NAB official to present a handwritten statement of Butt's, adding that "this seems as if it was written by NAB itself."
+At this, the accountability judge instructed the NAB official to present a handwritten statement from Butt, adding that "this seems as if it was written by NAB itself."

 "Do not put [words] in Shahid Butt's mouth," the court warned.

-The prosecutor then informed the court of Qaiser Amin Butt who, it said, has claimed that "the Khawaja brothers are co-owners of the Paragon scheme and that Nadim Zia is their frontman."
+The prosecutor then informed the court of a statement provided by one Qaiser Amin Butt who, it said, has claimed that "the Khawaja brothers are co-owners of the Paragon scheme and that Nadim Zia is their frontman."

-Amjad Pervez, the Khawaja brothers' counsel, meanwhile, told the court that their clients have been cooperating fully with NAB, and presented themselves before the watchdog six times.
+Amjad Pervez, the Khawaja brothers' counsel, told the court that their clients have been cooperating fully with NAB and have presented themselves before the watchdog six times.

 "Political cases were created against the brothers then, and political cases are being created against them now," Pervez said.